 Even patients who are in pain are sometimes reluctant to express how badly they feel to people they've just met, even if those individuals are doctors.
 The simple act of getting onto an examination table doesn't mean someone isn't in pain or that they don't have mobility problems (some people simply try to do their best at all times, and even hide their pain).
 And, regarding the last item, there are many patients with severe back problems who don't need the use of a cane at all times, but like to have it nearby.

 Why do disability claims examiners send claimants to consultative medical exams?
 The most common reason is that they don't think you're disabled but they need recent medical evidence (not older than 30 or 60 days) in order to deny you disability benefits.

-Claimants are often sent to just to have a symptom checked or one test done, such as a straight-leg test.
+Claimants are often sent to a consultative doctor just to have one symptom checked or one test done, such as a straight-leg test.
 (That is why many consultative exams only last five to ten minutes.)
-For instance, if a straight-leg test comes back negative and a positive test is required for a disability listing, you can be denied.
+For instance, if a straight-leg test comes back negative and a positive test is required for a disability listing, Social Security can then deny you benefits.

 When you go to a consultative exam for Social Security, know that the doctor is not on your side and may be trying to collect information to deny your claim.
 Be very wary of what you say, because your words and actions can be used against you.

 Above all else, don't minimize your condition.
 You won't be doing yourself any favors if you downplay the severity of your pain or other symptoms.
 If, during the examination, the doctor asks, "How does it feel when I do this?" explain exactly where the pain occurs and how intense it is.